-However the user experience has apparently been significantly improved with the 2.5.7 version of the software.
+However, the user experience has apparently been significantly improved with the 2.5.7 version of the software.
 An interesting tidbit about this wallet is the story about users turning to online seed generators to create their own IOTA wallets private keys.

-Needless to say this is a very bad practice as anyone on the service provider side of such a generator can rebuild your wallet on their own software and access your funds.
+Needless to say, this is a very bad practice as anyone on the service provider side of such a generator can rebuild your wallet on their own software and access your funds.
 As the article linked above says, keep seed generation and private keys as offline as possible, always.

 Nostalgia light wallet

 Nostalgia is a light wallet concept that is aimed at enhancing the IOTA GUI wallet experience.
 If you are someone who isn’t interested in running a full node on any blockchain network, light solutions are the prime option for storing your cryptocurrency.
-Nostalgia wallet was released a couple of years ago and saw its latest GitHub commit made on January 5th of 2017.

-This project went silent a couple of months ago and have apparently nuked their website as well, only leaving this short airdrop description video which they paid none other than Voiceover Pete to make.
+This project went silent a couple of months ago and has apparently nuked their website as well, only leaving this short airdrop description video which they paid none other than Voiceover Pete to make.

-It would appear that IOTA Foundation themselves have decided to dedicate most of their attention to the Trinity wallet development.
+It would appear that IOTA Foundation themselves have decided to dedicate most of its attention to the Trinity wallet development.
 The GUI light wallet has been declared as “deprecated” and will not be getting any significant updates anymore (except potentially required critical patches).

-To not get sidetracked too much, if you still decide to look up and use a third party wallet, the foundation advises you to be aware of the following:
+To not get sidetracked too much, if you still decide to look up and use a third-party wallet, the foundation advises you to be aware of the following: